- Anchorage School District

 Department of Teaching & Learning

-Dr. Jennifer Knutson, Sr. Director
+Dr. Dianna Beltran, Sr. Director

 We accomplish this through facilitation of professional learning opportunities, curriculum alignment ensuring access within a multi-tiered system of support, and engaging in cycles of continuous improvement.
 We are responsible for providing leadership, guidance and support to teachers, instructional support staff, and building administrators to ensure that high quality instruction and learning takes place every day.